jumpcutking/threads/README.md

 //   console.log("Listener Got a Message (children)", message);
 // });
 ```

+## Close a Thread
+A thread can be closed by its id.
+The process will be asked to exit "process.kill(0)".

+The thread will report it has been closed using the action "process.exit".

 # Logging
 Both the Child and The Parent support a common log system.
 A child thread with the option {logging: true} activated (on itself) will report console.info(), console.log(), console.warn(), and console.debug().
 The console will be overridden and yet still report issues during debug mode.